bahador99/memory-game/README.md

 Memory game is a basic card matching game where the player is required to match pairs of cards until all the cards are correctly matched.

+## Setting up dev env

+`npm install` for installing the express package (it is used in the server.js file to create a simple node server).
+Then `npm start`.

 ## Decisions and assumptions

 - Finne morsomme bilder til kortene.
 Statiske eller dynamiske?